EEESlab/countdown/README.md

 BUILD OPTIONS
 ------------------
-COUNTDOWN support the following build options for CMake:
+COUNTDOWN support the following build options at compile time:

     CNTD_ENABLE_CUDA                (Enable the Nvidia GPU monitoring for energy and power consumption) CNTD_DISABLE_PROFILING_MPI      (Disable the instrumentation of MPI functions)